 Wrinkles are the most common defect in artificial putting greens.
 They’re so common that you can even see wrinkles on highlighted projects for some companies.
 To prevent wrinkles, we do the following:

 - Use professional tools to stretch.
 Professional carpet stretchers and kickers help to achieve max precision and apply the necessary pressure.

 - Stretch in at least eight directions.
 Stretching in four directions is not enough.
 Corners need to be stretched as well as the sides.

 - Secure the sides.
 Secure the putting green with nails around the entire perimeter.
 Use temporary nails to secure the putting green material while stretching.

 Attain Hidden Nails And Seams

 Nails should be firmly secured to the base, and not be visible.
 A seam may be visible even when cut to precision.
-When cutting materials, installers push grass blades up on both sides of the seam.
+When cutting and seaming putting green materials, installers push grass blades up on both sides of the seam.
 It is imperative to push grass blades back down to reduce the visibility of the seam.

 - S-Shape Seams: Using an S-shape seam is a technique used to prevent visible seams.
 However, this requires laser precision when cutting.
 Even the slightest mistake becomes visible when seaming.
 An s-shape seam increases the chances of turning golf balls because it takes less force to change direction at a smaller angle.
 For this reason, we do not recommend s-shapes for putting greens.
 Instead, we use a zipper-shaped seam method to hide the seams.
 With this technique, we’re able to create an optical illusion and reduce seam visibility.

 And there you have it!
 Our guide to a successful installation.
 As always, contact us to get your project started today.
+The price of a putting green can become a large investment, get it done right the first time!
 You can count on us to install it right, at the right price to fit your budget.